-The ecological baseline which was established by the desk study described above was used to inform the assessment of the potential ecological effects arising from the proposed development, particularly with regard to European sites.
+The ecological baseline which was established by the desk studies and field surveys described above was used to inform the assessment of the potential ecological effects arising from the proposed development, particularly with regard to European sites.
 Any assumptions that were made in view of gaps in the ecological data were made in accordance with the Precautionary Principle.